schrodingercats-sudo/upi-scam-checker/RENDER_DEPLOYMENT.md

 # 🚀 Deploy Python ML Backend on Render

-This guide will help you deploy your Python ML models on Render so they can work with your Vercel frontend.
+This guide will help you deploy your Python backend on Render so it can work with your Vercel frontend.

 ## 📋 Prerequisites